Dry Needling

 Pack of 10 dry needling treatments: $1,700.00

-We are in-network with Blue Cross Blue Shield, PacificSource, and Providence Health Insurance.
+All our providers are in-network with Blue Cross Blue Shield and PacificSource.

 We can provide superbills for reimbursement from other insurance companies.